 Students are placed in an agency that focuses on addictions issues in order to apply their coursework in the field.
-This course integrates knowledge and theory gained from the classroom throughout the human services and addictions sequence as it is applied to the field experience.
-Students use evidence based practices.
-The requirements are fulfilled on the basis of working 135 hours of work at a site placement and attending a weekly seminar class to discuss their experiences.
-Pre-requisite-HUS 231
+This course integrates knowledge and theory gained from the classroom

-INTERDISCIPLINARY STUDIES I
+INTERDISCIPLINARY STUDIES

-INTD 200 Death and the Human Experience 3 CR
+INTD 200 Death and the Human Experience

 This course examines the important place that death and dying hold in the human experience and the many ways in which people come to terms with this essential aspect of living.
 Students will learn about the impact of history, culture, religion and developmental status on understanding death and final rites and rituals.
 Contemporary ethical issues involved with death and technology will also be considered.